 As the COVID-19 pandemic shifts school work, healthcare and more to be conducted within our homes, it is especially important for Arizonans to have reliable internet access.
 To support telehealth, teleworking and distance learning, this page provides insight to broadband support.
 In addition, Arizona’s modern infrastructure of transportation remains stable.
+Find answers to frequently asked questions below.

 Staying Connected During COVID-19Internet access during the COVID-19 crisis is more important than ever before.
 Fast, reliable, and affordable internet access keeps us connected to healthcare services, school coursework and each other.
 Arizona’s community leaders are coming together during this time to keep families, students and workers connected by launching a Mobile Hotspot Donation Drive, organizing a laptop drive and more.